OS-samirhami/EKS-Rundeck-IAM/README.md

 6. **Audit Trail:** All actions are logged with the username `rundeck`
 7. **No Write Access:** The Kubernetes RBAC configuration explicitly only grants `get`, `list`, and `watch` verbs
 8. **Account Isolation:** Source account (316978178737) is restricted via trust policies
-9. **API-Based Management:** Access entries are managed via AWS APIs, reducing the risk of manual ConfigMap errors
+9. **API-Based Management:** Access entries are managed via AWS APIs, reducing the risk of manual ConfigMap errors and providing better auditability

 ## Troubleshooting